MarkBlumenthal/ENQODE/Part4/zero-trust-backend/README.md

   "openPortsDetected": 12
 }
 Responses:
-201 Created: If the data is successfully submitted.
-409 Conflict: If duplicate data is submitted.
+201 Created: If the data is successfully submitted. (you should see a zeroTrustData.json file created in your project) 409 Conflict: If duplicate data is submitted.

 2. Retrieve Stored Zero-Trust Data